 21. When designing a new waste collection system for a rapidly growing urban area, what factor should be the highest priority to ensure long-term sustainability?

-a) Minimizing capital investment costs.
+a) Minimising capital investment costs.

-b) Maximizing collection efficiency and frequency.
+b) Maximising collection efficiency and frequency.

 c) Promoting public participation and waste reduction behaviours.